chadlrnsn/wuwa-moonlight/README.md

 ## How to use
 - Compile project in x64-Release or download release
-- Download `pipsi's bypass` from unknowncheats or join to our [discord server](https://discord.gg/RJuN8UG4MJ) after that put it to same direcory as `Moonlight.exe`
+- Download `pipsi's bypass` from unknowncheats or join to our [discord server](https://discord.gg/RJuN8UG4MJ) download pinned dll from [#download](https://discord.com/channels/1246834050119893064/1250821466593689660) channel and after that put it to same direcory as `Moonlight.exe`
 - Open `Moonlight.exe` in `bin\Release-x64` put there bypass and open
 - **See [How to use](HowToUse.md) if you are a beginner**